igabesz/advanced-controllers/README.md

 Notes

+* The `permission` decorator can be used on classes as well.
+It won't override the action-level permissions.
 * When the user is not authenticated (i.e. `req.user.hasPermission` does not exists) the response is: 401 `{ errors: [{ message: "Unauthenticated" }]}`.
 * When the user is authenticated but does not have the required permissions the response is: 403 `{ errors: [{ message: "Unauthorized" }]}`.